What Are The Keys To Successful Minimum Viable Products?

 And here’s how I want you to think about MVPs.
 The product has to be, if you’re starting out or this is your first product or second or third product, something significantly better about the product or you can’t release the product.

-The MVP you release has to be 100X better than what is available today.
+The MVP you release has to be at least 10X better than what is available today.

 You will fail if you introduce an MVP, and there is no redeeming feature to the MVP.
 You can save money.
 And the product can be simple to develop.